Alkumait10/Alkumait10/README.md

 ## 🧭 Future Portfolio Direction

-This GitHub profile will evolve into a full backend portfolio including:
+This GitHub profile is the foundation of my future backend portfolio, which will include:
-- Real-world ASP.NET Core projects
+- ASP.NET Core backend projects
 - Clean Architecture–based systems
-- API-focused repositories
+- RESTful APIs
-- Documentation & best practices
+- Well-documented repositories

-📌 *Stay tuned — more projects coming soon.*
+📌 *More projects will be added as I continue learning and building.*